Procurement and contracting

 Over time, the intention is that contracts held by the previous nine statutory bodies will be streamlined, where possible, where there is commonality of service or provider, to ensure consistent and equitable services for our patients and the NHS Cheshire and Merseyside corporate infrastructure.

-As a public body, we are required to ensure value for money in our purchases and in doing so, must follow the requirements of the Public Contracts Regulations (2015) and the NHS Procurement, Patient Choice and Competition Regulations (2013).
+As a public body, we are required to ensure value for money in our purchases and in doing so, must follow the requirements of The Health Care Services (Provider Selection Regime) Regulations 2023 and The Procurement Act 2023.

 These regulations ensure that we act in a fair, open and transparent manner when procuring goods and services.
 We must also adhere to our own internal Standing Orders and Standing Financial instructions, which ensure purchases are authorised in line with our Scheme of Reservation and Delegation and ensure we are cognisant of any potential or actual conflicts of interest.